open-telemetry/opentelemetry.io/content/en/community/end-user/discussion-group.md

 ---
 title: Monthly Discussion Group
 linkTitle: Monthly Discussions
-Description: Monthly OpenTelemetry usage discussions, all are welcome!
+description: Monthly OpenTelemetry usage discussions, all are welcome!
 ---

 Interested in learning how other end users are implementing OpenTelemetry in